What You Should Know About Face Oil

 Many botanical oils such as jojoba, rosehip, and evening primrose contain compounds that help soothe and calm inflamed skin.

-- Jojoba oil possesses anti-inflammatory properties which help to relieve chafing and chapping, reduce redness, ease the effects of skin conditions such as psoriasis, or dermatitis.
+- Jojoba oil possesses anti-inflammatory properties which help to relieve chapping, reduce redness, ease the effects of skin conditions such as psoriasis, or dermatitis.

 - Evening primrose oil is rich in omega-6 fatty acids which facilitates the healing process and calms inflammation.